Merrifield render

 Where culture meets convenience

-Learnings stemming from QIC’s long-term investment in Melbourne’s east and west – including substantial redevelopments at Eastland, Watergardens and Woodgrove – will undoubtedly benefit the Merrifield community, not to mentioned retail and hospitality operators looking for first-mover advantage in one of Australia’s fastest growing municipalities.
+Learnings stemming from QIC’s long-term investment in Melbourne’s east and west – including substantial redevelopments at Eastland, Watergardens and Woodgrove – will undoubtedly benefit the Mickleham community, not to mentioned retail and hospitality operators looking for first-mover advantage in one of Australia’s fastest growing municipalities.
 You only need visit Ringwood Town Square on a summer evening or roam the recently opened fresh food precinct at Castle Towers in outer Sydney to see that hospitality-led architecture and experiential retail design are pillars of QIC’s portfolio.
-Creating welcoming communal spaces where individuals at different life stages can come together, form new daily rituals and interact with neighbours is embedded in both the QIC design ethos and Merrifield masterplan.
+Creating welcoming communal spaces where individuals at different life stages can come together, form new daily rituals and interact with neighbours is embedded in both the QIC design ethos and masterplan.
 This is why the first iteration of Merrifield City promises convenience while also paving the way for new community traditions and cultural opportunities.

 Merrifield resident Joe Conte says being able to walk to the supermarket in five minutes or pop in on the way home from work, rather than plotting out a Saturday grocery shop, is going to make a big difference to his food-obsessed family.
 “At the moment my wife and I visit a few different shops about 20 minutes from here to find all the ingredients we need for the week but having a major supermarket down the road is going to be brilliant,” he explains.
 “I think seeing this level of investment and activity in our community is going to create a bit of buzz and encourage more people to make their home here,” he adds.